LazarBeam

+Early life

+Lannan Neville Eacott was born on 14 December 1994, in Central Coast, New South Wales, Australia.

 Career

 Eacott dropped out of high school at the age of 15 and started working in his family's construction business.
 He originally began posting videos of demolition in slow motion on YouTube, under the name "CrushSlash".
-After getting his recording equipment stolen, he registered the "LazarBeam" YouTube gaming channel on 4 January 2015; taking the name of one of his former RuneScape characters.
+After getting his recording equipment stolen, he registered the "LazarBeam" YouTube gaming channel on 4 January 2015, taking the name of one of his former RuneScape characters.
 Eacott focused on video game commentaries and challenge videos, primarily of the Madden NFL video game series.
 His channel experienced a substantial growth in popularity when he began playing Fortnite Battle Royale in 2018.
 On 18 September 2018, Eacott was announced as a member of the launch roster of the entertainment collective Click (also known as the Click Crew), alongside other Australian gaming personalities.

 In April 2019, his channel reached 10 million subscribers, becoming the second Australian gaming content creator to hit that milestone.
 By July 2019, Eacott was the third-most-subscribed YouTube Fortnite streamer, with more than 10.8 million subscribers and over 7 billion video views.
 Eacott, along with some other streamers, was critical of the tenth season of Fortnite Battle Royale, which was released in August 2019 and introduced the "B.R.U.T.E"—a mechanical suit with missile launchers and a giant shotgun.
 The addition was described as "overpowered and unbalanced".
 Following this, Eacott's production of Minecraft-related videos began to increase, although he welcomed a Fortnite update that restricted the abilities of the mechanical suit.
 After the release of the game's second chapter in October 2019, the focus of Eacott's videos further shifted away from Fortnite; he stated that he was disappointed with the update's lack of content.